entdec/servitium/README.md

 - Transations
   By default transactions are disabled, but you can include the following in your ApplicationService

   ```ruby
   transactional true
   ```

+  In case transactions are enabled after_commit will triger after after_peform

 - Asynchronous execution
-  Instead of calling perform you can use perform\_later to execute a service asynchronously, this uses ActiveJob.
+  Instead of calling perform you can use perform_later to execute a service asynchronously, this uses ActiveJob.

 ## Installation